unrealwork/axibase-collector/jobs/examples/oracle-enterprise-manager/oracle-enterprise-manager.md

 > Click on `Metadata` button

 You must see `SYSMAN` schema in returned schema list

+### Configure imported jobs' fields for you

+For each imported job you need to do next steps

 #### Select storage
 > If your collector instance has connected to multiple atsd servers, you must choose one of them if `Storage` field.